Massive SolarWinds Breach Exposes Supply Chain Risks

 Meditology discusses impacts and provides recommendations for healthcare entities

-A groundbreaking cyberattack against the Texas-based SolarWinds IT and network solutions provider has resulted in unauthorized access to a wide range of government and private sector organizations.
+A groundbreaking cyberattack against the Texas-based IT network solutions provider SolarWinds has resulted in unauthorized access to a wide range of government and private sector organizations.
 The extent, scale, and impact of the attack are still being assessed; however, initial indications are that the attack will have lasting security impacts for months and possible years to come for organizations including healthcare entities.

 According to a security advisory issued by SolarWinds, “this attack was very sophisticated supply chain attack, which refers to a disruption in a standard process resulting in a compromised result with a goal of being able to attack subsequent users of the software.”
 SolarWinds and the US Cybersecurity and Infrastructure Security Agency (CISA) have issued alerts and guidance that should be reviewed for all affected organizations.